carelvwyk/bitgo-docs/index.html.md

 BitGo currently supports only 2-of-3 wallets.
 We use a policy layer to support m-of-n permission models.

-To create a wallet, 3 keychains must be provided.
+To create a wallet, three keychains must be provided.
 The first two keychains are provided by the user; the last must be a BitGo keychain.
 While BitGo can see the public portion of the first two keys, BitGo never has access to the private portion of these keys and therefore cannot conduct transactions without the user.
 BitGo's single